1player/fonz/README.md

 - [X] github-release source implementation
 - [X] Install a font from YAML recipe
 - [X] Install a font by name
-- [ ] Abort if font is already installed
-- [ ] Handle font postprocess script
+- [X] Handle font installation script
 - [X] Handle .tar.gz archives
 - [X] Host the repository on a github project
+- [ ] Abort if font is already installed